-Just make sure your plants get plenty of light, as natural levels are low in winter.
-Remove any shading material and clean the glass to maximise the available light.
+The main consideration is to make sure your plants get plenty of light, as natural light levels are low in winter.
+Remove any shading material and clean the glass to maximise available light.

 The following plants are all ideal for growing in a cold greenhouse through autumn and winter.

 Try hardy lettuces, such as ‘Salad Bowl’, as well as rocket, pak choi, mizuna, lamb’s lettuce and spinach.
 Sow in trays or pots of compost, then plant seedlings into large containers, border soil or this year’s old growing bags.
 Find out more about growing winter salad.

 Pot up chives, parsley and mint in autumn and bring them into the greenhouse, where they’ll continue growing all winter.
 It's worth planting up several pots of each, so you can harvest them in succession for a continuous supply.
 Watch our video guide to growing herbs in a greenhouse in winter.

 Lift a rhubarb crown in autumn and leave it on the soil surface – it's hardy enough to survive being frosted.
 Bring the crown into the greenhouse in late December and cover with a large tub to exclude light.
 Pick the stems when 30cm long.

 Prone to peach leaf curl fungus, the foliage of both plants can be kept disease-free if planted in the border of a cold greenhouse in autumn, or grown in pots that are kept under cover between October and late March.
 Read our peaches and nectarines Grow Guide.